What is a Sky TV package?

 What channels are available on Sky TV?

-With Sky TV you can get access to an incredible number of channels.
+With a Sky TV deal you can get access to an incredible number of channels.
 There are more than 700 TV and radio broadcasts in total, covering everything from news and sports to general entertainment and hobbies.
 We’re not going to list every single one of them, but here’s just a selection of some of the most popular…

 - Sky News, BBC News, Al Jazeera, Fox News